TheKikGen/USBMidiKliK4x4/README.md

 The product name is limited to 30 characters max, non accentuated (ascii code between 0 and 0x7F).

-## Changing the USB VendorID and ProductID
+## Change the USB VendorID and ProductID

 In the same way, you can also change the USB Vendor and Product Ids with a SYSEX (or configuration menu).
 They are also saved in the flash memory and persist after power off.
 The sysex message structure is the following :